solana-labs/solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 Here we discuss Level to FIFO and FIFO to Level migrations:

 ### Level to FIFO
-heoretically, FIFO compaction is the superset of all other compaction styles, as it does not have any assumption of the LSM tree structure.
+Theoretically, FIFO compaction is the superset of all other compaction styles, as it does not have any assumption of the LSM tree structure.
 However, the current RocksDB implementation does not offer such flexibility while it is theoretically doable.